juftin/homelab/docs/traefik.md

 ### Google OAuth 2.0

-The Google Oauth 2.0 configuration can be found [here](https://www.smarthomebeginner.com/traefik-forward-auth-google-oauth-2022/).
+A helpful blog post on the Google Oauth 2.0 configuration can be found [here](https://www.smarthomebeginner.com/traefik-forward-auth-google-oauth-2022/).
 Essentially you must create a project in the Google Developer Console to enable the Google OAuth 2.0 service.
 You will share credentials with the `oauth` service